PLATO-Mission/cotrendy/README.md

 ### Photometry

-Trendier needs times, fluxes for a list of stars and errors on those flux values.
+Cotrendy needs times, fluxes for a list of stars and errors on those flux values.
 To be as agnostic towards different instruments as possible we expect the input data in the following format.

    1. A pickled 1D numpy array containing the timestamps for the data
    1. A pickled 2D numpy array containing flux measurements, 1 row per star
    1. A pickled 2D numpy array of the same shape as above, containing errors on the flxues

-Do whatever you like to extract your data, but present it to Trendier as pickled numpy arrays.
+Do whatever you like to extract your data, but present it to Cotrendy as pickled numpy arrays.

 Note: you can import the pickling functions to pickle your own numpy arrays using you own data extraction tool.